/ p.73 /

 [A HORSE-SHOER.]

-shoe-maker makes shoes without leather,
+WHAT shoe-maker makes shoes without leather,

-With all the four elements put together?
+With all the four elements put together ?

 Fire and water, earth and air,